CYD Screen Case

 Does it talk to Klipper reliably over Wi-Fi?

 Yes, CYD-Klipper talks to Moonraker.
-Keep Wi-Fi signal decent and it’s rock solid for status/control.
+Keep Wi-Fi signal decent and it is reliable for status and basic control.